 - Conducted without identifying specific reasons/explanations.

-- Hands on group work: “Exploring Attribution Theory and Bias”61
+- Face-to-face Formative Assessment: “Exploring Attribution Theory and Bias”61

 - Debrief the activity

 - Identify other causes that would be categorized differently.

 - Hybrid/Online Formative Assessment:

 - Download the activity document from the Learning Management System

 - Answer the questions in the document about both scenarios

 - Upload the document to the Learning Management System